 - Account number

-- Name and address of foreign financial institution
+- Name and address of the foreign financial institution

 - Type of account